fygf/fygf.github.io/_pages/about.md

 I organize the ergodic theory seminar that we hold every monday at 1:45pm at the IRMAR.
 If you want to come speak, do contact me !

-I also co-organize a weekly learning seminar at the IRMAR with my colleague Florestan Martin-Baillon on rigidity phenomena in homogeneous dynamics.
+I also co-organize a weekly learning seminar at the IRMAR with my colleague Florestan Martin-Baillon on rigidity phenomena in homogeneous dynamics. test